Are QR Codes Safe?

 Navigating the connected world with your data and information unscathed can be a difficult task, especially with technology impacting our lives.
 While QR codes are relatively safe, there still are some dangers to look out for when conducting business with them.
 Luckily, there are a few easy actions to remember not to do when interacting with QR codes.
 Remembering these can help keep you and your data safe.

 You may come across apps on your device’s virtual store that allow you to scan and access QR codes.
-DO NOT DOWNLOAD THESE.
-Apps like these are unnecessary and are often made to steal your info and sell it to data brokers, and this is the best case scenario.
+While there are a few that are worth checking out, apps like these, in most cases, are unnecessary and are often made to steal your info and sell it to data brokers, and this is the best case scenario.
 Some apps like this can even install malware on your device.
 Even if you think your device just doesn’t have a QR scanner, if it was made in the last decade, then it most likely does, either through a pre-installed app or through the existing camera app.

 Conclusion